m-a-r-k-d/slit_grating_spectrometer/slit_spectrometer_log.md

 I've been working on the camera lens and focus mechanism.
 I have a design for that mechanism.
 I've printed the inner and outer tubes.
 The inner tube does not fit still.
 I put the camera lens into the Fusion model, so I think I have a good position for the focus.
 I want to verify that this focus position is correct using the QHY camera.

 On the slit side, I put the collimator lens into the model.
 The focus is far away from where I thought it would be.
 I looked at the Sol'Ex optics and the collimator lens has an 80 mm focal length.
 This explains why the focus in  model is 20 mm off.
+The focus position for the surplus lens I have should be ~94mm from the face of the optic.
-I've put a screen shot of the optics in the pictures at the beginning of this log for reference
+I've put a screen shot of the optics in the pictures at the beginning of this log for reference.

+I'll have to redesing the collimator block to accomodate the new focus position.